 2. Improving Conversion

-Bringing back a top priority from 2018, I would argue improving conversion should be a life-long priority for marketers.
-According to Hubspot’s State of Inbound 2018, 69% of marketers’ top priority in 2019 is to convert contacts/leads into customers (i.e. improve conversion).
+Improving conversion isn't just an annual goal, it should be a life-long priority for marketers.
+According to Hubspot’s State of Inbound 2018, 69% of marketers’ top priority is to convert contacts/leads into customers (i.e. improve conversion).
 With access to marketing technology that helps us learn faster, optimize, and convert, we must maximize the data we have available to us to improve the conversion experience and increase leads.

 While we're deeply excited about what's coming in the world of digital marketing, what's trending won't necessarily impact how our business is trending today.
 That's why we're doubling down on our efforts to increase the value driven from our existing investment.